IBM/couchbackup/README.md

 ### Snapshots

-The latest builds of main are published to npm with the `snapshot` tag.
-Use the `snapshot` tag if you want to experiment with an unreleased fix or new function, but please note that snapshot versions are **unsupported**.
+The latest builds of the `main` branch are available on npm with the `snapshot` tag.
+Use the `snapshot` tag if you want to experiment with an unreleased fix or new function, but please note that snapshot versions are **not supported**.

 ## Usage

-Either environment variables or command-line options can be used to specify the URL of the CouchDB or Cloudant instance, and the database to work with.
+Use either environment variables or command-line options to specify the URL of the CouchDB or Cloudant instance, and the database to work with.

 ### The URL